 We decided to visit Santorini’s beaches while on the island.
 We took a day trip to both Perissa and Kamari.
-It was quite easy to get there by bus from Fira.
-It wasn’t very expensive and took about 20 min to get to both.
+It was pretty easy to get there by bus from Fira.
+It wasn’t costly and took about 20 min to get to both.
 Santorini’s beaches are dark and rocky, but that doesn’t take away from the experience.
 Plus, you can swim in the ocean.

-In both places you can get a free umbrella and chairs if you eat at one of the restaurants dotted along the beach.
-As you’re going to need to eat, it does make a practical sense to do that.
-Unlike Italy, I didn’t see as many public spots on the beach.
+You can get a free umbrella and chairs in both places if you eat at one of the restaurants dotted along the beach.
+As you’re going to need to eat, it does make practical sense to do that.
+Unlike in Italy, I didn’t see as many public spots on the beach.

-- Spectacular sunset views and a daily dose of beautiful setting.
+- Spectacular sunset views and a daily dose of beautiful settings.